generate t-combinations of a set

 The n parameter is the size of the set.

-The t parameter is the number of elements in each combination; it must be less than or equal to n.
+The t parameter is the number of elements in each combination.

 Number(self): return the number of iterations required to step through the iterator, assuming it started at rank one.